 Before joining the Smoking Research Lab, Ashley worked with Dr. Bradley Donohue at the University of Nevada, Las Vegas.
 She assisted in research on a new alcohol/drug intervention for use in the collegiate athletic population.
 This research gave her the opportunity to conduct her own study, assist in writing a manuscript and, more generally, discover how much she enjoyed research.

-In her free time, she likes to explore the Buffalo area, hike, and spend time with her kitty, Prince.
+In her free time, she likes to explore the Buffalo area, hike, and spend time with her cat, Prince.

-One of the biggest draws to joining the University at Buffalo and the Smoking Research Lab for Ashley was the welcoming atmosphere she encountered.
+Ashley enjoys the welcoming atmosphere fostered by the Smoking Research Lab and UB clinical psychology program.
 She truly feels that the faculty care about her progress in the program and want her to reach her full potential.
 Dr. Tiffany is friendly and encouraging, which, along with his credentials and immense research experience, makes him an extremely desirable mentor.
 Since beginning at the University at Buffalo, she has had the opportunity to participate in a diverse range of experiences that have helped her grow as a clinical researcher.

 Donohue, B., Dowd, A., Philips, C., Plant, C. P., Loughran, T., & Gavrilova, Y. (2016).
 Controlled evaluation of a method to assist recruitment of participants into treatment outcome research and engage student-athletes into substance abuse intervention.
 Journal of Clinical Sport Psychology, 10(4), 272-288. https://doi.org/10.1123/jcsp.2015-0022